bd-j/prospector/doc/sfhs.rst

 where :math:`K` is a normalization constant.
 These are then converted to masses by multiplication with the bin widths and renormalization by the total mass.

+To change the number of bins see :py:meth:`prospect.models.templates.adjust_continuity_agebins`.
+This method produces 3 bins with defined edges at recent and very distant lookback times, and then divides the remaining time in to bins of equal intervals of :math:`\log(t_{\rm lookback})`

 Continuity Flex SFH
 ^^^^^^^^^^^^^^^^^^^